vethumIIT/Tickets-Booking-Simulator/README.md

 - `Intellij IDEA IDE`

+- `DB Browser for SQLite` or any other SQLite file reader.
+(Optional)

 ### 2. How to run the application

 clone the Repo with github repository using the following commands if you have git on your pc.